SubediG/HealthCare-Cost-Prediction-Heart-Failure/README.md

 RMSE (Root Mean Square Error): Measures the average prediction error.
 R² (Coefficient of Determination): Indicates the proportion of variance explained by the model.

+**How to Use This Repository Clone the repository to your local machine.
+Ensure that the required R packages are installed.
+Run the analysis script to reproduce the results.**

 **Future Improvements**
 Explore additional machine learning models for improved predictions.
 Perform feature engineering to create new variables that may improve model accuracy.